-This year's boatcamp incorporated a range of platforms that were also highly beneficial to the British Council supported participants under the EU-funded Support for Social Enterprises in Eastern Africa project, among other groups that joined the huge gathering of a total of over 400.
-During the many conferences held on board the cruise ship and at the University of Barcelona, Spain, the participants conducted valuable exchange, knowledge sharing and learning activities with the European-based social enterprises that made up a larger proportion of the gathering.
+This year's boatcamp incorporated a range of platforms that were also highly beneficial to the British Council supported participants under the EU-funded Support for Social Enterprises in Eastern Africa project.
+During the many conferences held on board the cruise ship and at the University of Barcelona, Spain, the participants conducted valuable exchange, knowledge sharing and learning activities with the European-based social enterprises that made up a larger proportion of the 400 strong gathering.

 The conferences covered several multiple topics and presentations by social enterprises.
 Among the topics that participants found most relevant and useful were global challenges of social enterprises, technology for social enterprises and the Kilimanjaro Declaration of Africans Rising.
 Also very informational and inspiring were the multiple presentations of social enterprises who shared important experiences from their projects, challenges, successes and future plans.

 The East African participants affirmed gaining more benefits as their works in partnership and collaboration with their peer social businesses in the EU were intensified further through workshops for smaller working groups and sub-groups that covered preselected social enterprise case studies.
 Each of the participants joined the groups they were assigned based on cases very similar and most relevant to their projects.